View The Planner

 Principal and interest amounts are not inflation adjusted, but real estate taxes are.

-• The General inflation rate applies to most expenses, but not to fixed expenses (e.g., auto loans, mortgage payments, etc.) so that
+• The General inflation rate applies to most expenses, but not to fixed expenses (e.g., auto loans, mortgage payments, etc.) to prevent artificially inflating total expenses.

 • The Health Care inflation rate applies to designated health care expenses that have historically higher inflation rates than other expenses.

-• Stress-test your plan by trying fractionally different rates to see how significant the impact may be to your total outcome.
+Stress-test your plan by trying fractionally different inflation rates to see how significant the impact may be to your total outcome.

 The last section of this page asks you to itemize your current and future expenses.